This article deals with Jesus’ early ministry.

 Verse 48, “At that hour, that Son of Man was given a name, in the presence of the Lord of Spirits, the Before-Time; even before the creation of the sun and the moon, before the creation of the stars, he was given a name in the presence of the Lord of the Spirits.
 He will become a staff for the righteous ones in order that they may lean on him and not fall.
 He is the light of the gentiles and he will become the hope of those who are sick in their hearts.
 All those who dwell upon the earth shall fall and worship before him; they shall glorify, bless, and sing the name of the Lord of the Spirits.
 For this purpose he became the Chosen One; he was concealed in the presence of (the Lord of the Spirits) prior to the creation of the world, and for eternity.
 And he has revealed the wisdom of the Lord of the Spirits to the righteous and holy ones…and because they will be saved in his name and it is his good pleasure that they have life.”
 Closing with, and describing those who are not of him, “For they have denied the Lord of the Spirits and his Messiah.
 Blessed be the name of the Lord of the Spirits.”

-These two paragraphs encapsulate the Essene belief in a divine being who will be sent to Earth, who is revealed as Messiah.
+The above two paragraphs encapsulate the Essene belief in a divine being who will be sent to Earth, who is revealed as Messiah.
 Most scholars believe the Enoch I text to have been written during the Greek occupation (332-144 BC).
-Its revelatory nature (apocalyptic) gathers not only the Essene but those of the Pharisee movement (apocalyptic Pharisees) who shared similar views.
+Its revelatory nature (apocalyptic) gathers not only the Essene but those of the Pharisee movement (apocalyptic Pharisees) who shared similar beliefs.
 ‘Son of Man’ is not used in the above context in earlier scripture, which would lead one to believe this is a long-held secret and is not a made-up belief to suit circumstances.
 The messianic vision had been long-standing.
 There are many scriptures denoting that a messiah will arrive, such as Deut.
 18.14-15, Gen. 49.10, Is.
 7.14, and others, but Son of Man is a unique terminology.

 As a general usage, “son of man” is peculiar in identifying oneself, but used as “the Son of Man” is generally taken as a title, with the article “the” indicating specificity.
 With Matt.
 8.20, referring to foxes having holes but the Son of Man has no place to rest, signifies a specific ‘set apart’ relationship to God that the average man does not have to endure.
 The Matthew scripture (also, Lk.
 9.28) points to a greater burden than others may carry.
-All men in those days would have relatives with whom to seek shelter during hard times, but this reference by Jesus seems to exclude any normalcy relative to shelter, safety, or even worse, that he is always exposed to the machinations of the world and with no safe harbour.
+All men in those days would have relatives with whom to seek shelter during hard times, but this reference by Jesus seems to exclude any normalcy relative to shelter, safety, or even worse, that he is always exposed to the machinations of the world and left with no safe harbour.
 This usage of Son of Man now takes on dimension and moves us past any normal circumstances an average man may confront.
 That being so, Jesus moves beyond any reference to the ‘average man’, and must be designated a peculiar or special man.

 The term Son of Man was seldom used and was an astounding usage for this time.
-Combined with the thought that Messiah was believed to be the ‘one who will deliver us’, the Deliverer and that almost all Jews assumed the Romans were the only problem—continuing with Davis, “The new ministries of John and Jesus saw past Roman occupation and viewed the corruption within the nation,” [the lack of enlightenment into the Spirit of God, but well studied in the law] “and that an internal cleansing, or conversion, would require that a new seed must be sown.”
+Combined with the thought that Messiah was believed to be the ‘one who will deliver us’, the Deliverer, and that almost all Jews assumed the Romans were the only problem—continuing with Davis, “The new ministries of John and Jesus saw past Roman occupation and viewed the corruption within the nation,” [the lack of enlightenment into the Spirit of God, but well studied in the law] “and that an internal cleansing, or conversion, would require that a new seed must be sown.”
 That new seed would be the Son of Man, the Messiah, Jesus.

 Briefly, there has been much discussion concerning Jesus’ visits to India.
 Many scholars believe he did go to India, but others do not.
 Buddhism stands as a respected teaching (est. 600 BC) but excluded women and commoners.
 Its practitioners were only of the royal families, the moguls.

 Some Eastern (Buddhist) chronicles indicate that Jesus was thrown out of India by the Brahmins, with death close at hand.
-Other stories retell Jesus as espousing his Judaic revelation, even while learning what he might have in Buddhist and Brahmic environments.
+Other stories retell Jesus as espousing his Judaic revelation, even while learning what he might in Buddhist and Brahmic environments.

 The inclusion of the Mogul families and Brahmans, to the exclusion of the lower castes, led Jesus to change judgmental influences within Judaism.